Pokeglitch/gb2a/README.md

 Modify the options in index.js as needed.

-The input shim/sym/charmap/rom can be copied from the disaseembly directory, or directly refer to those files
+The input shim/sym/charmap/rom can be copied from the disassembly directory, or directly refer to those files

 Then open the command line the directory, and simply execute: